 10: Is there a practice-teaching (student-teaching) requirement for ESL?
 If so, what is it like?

 You will participate in two practicum placements during your training.
 The first is a one-credit practicum (CI 280S) and the second is a more in-depth, supervised practicum (CI 480S), during which you will be observed and evaluated as you teach at least two lessons.
 Both these courses will typically be completed prior to your major student-teaching experience.
 Because the ESL endorsement is a K-12 endorsement, the state requires you to do some of your practicum experience at grade levels different from your main teaching area.
 See the requirements for more information or contact Jaime Boeckman.

-11: Are there opportunities for me to gain additional ESL experiences at ISU, beyond simply taking courses?
+11: Are there opportunities to gain additional ESL experiences at ISU, beyond simply taking courses?

 Yes.
 ISU has a large number of international students on campus and many of them still need assistance and/or conversational practice in English.
 There is a “Coffee, Tea, and English” program offered through the International Students and Scholars Office (ISSO: see programs at http://www.isso.iastate.edu) that students can attend.
 There is also a conversation club that meets regularly during ISU’s regular sessions through the Intensive English and Orientation Program (IEOP: see student resources at http://www.ieop.iastate.edu).
 Outside of ISU but within Ames, there are various church-run programs that welcome volunteers, and the Ames Public Library hosts conversation sessions for ESL speakers.

 12: Where do I begin?

 If a student has not had any coursework in linguistics, English 219 (Introduction to Linguistics) or English 511 (Introduction to Linguistic Analysis for graduate students) is the place to begin.
 Another basic course, English 220 (Applied English Grammar) can be taken simultaneously.
 Completing these two courses prepares you for the more applied courses that follow and puts you 1/4 of the way toward completion of your ESL endorsement.
 They are also prerequisites for study in the graduate program in TESL/Applied Linguistics.

 13: How much will courses cost?